spoddutur/spark-notes/build-real-time-interations-with-spark.md

 There are two widely adopted approaches to communicate with Spark and each of it comes with their own limitations when it comes to flexible interaction:
 1. [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html) is a great handy script to submit spark application.
 Its great if you need to submit applications from command line.
 But, it doesnt support some other cases like submitting spark applications from other applications that too if your code snippet is not bundled as jar?
 2. [spark-shell](https://spark.apache.org/docs/latest/quick-start.html) is a powerful tool to analyse data interactively.
 It lets user submit the code snippets and control the tasks executed in Spark cluster.
 However, unfortunately, it is not a consumable service that we could use with our applications.
+Please refer to [Appendix](https://spoddutur.github.io/spark-notes/build-real-time-interations-with-spark#appendix) section below to know some more options that spark provides to submit spark-jobs programmatically

 ## 1.1.
 Use-cases which demand flexible interaction:
 Following are some of the use-cases where the above two mentioned approaches to communicate with Spark fall short in providing the interaction user might want: